 I left my job to write and everyone wants to know how it's going.
 Alright, not everyone, but a few very sweet and dedicated friends.
 It's a lovely question to be asked, but the hardest to answer.

 I last worked a 'proper' day at 'proper' work on Friday 13 October, five weeks ago.
-The first week after that I was out of the country on a trip (as my Instagram followers will no doubt remember, since I'm STILL posting the photos), so I'm not counting that.
-Twenty-five working days have past, but taking away five of those for the trip, less another three when I went to visit my parents (long overdue), and another when I presented at a conference which had nothing to do with writing: that's sixteen days.
+The first week after that I was out of the country on a trip (as my Instagram followers will no doubt remember, since I'm still posting the photos), so I'm not counting that.
+Twenty-five working days have gone by, but taking away five of those for the trip, less another three when I went to visit my parents (long overdue), and another when I presented at a conference which had nothing to do with writing: that's sixteen days.

 And that's including today, which hasn't really got started yet.

 How's it going?
 Well, you won't be surprised to hear that there's only so much that can happen in sixteen days.
 I'm not finished with the novel yet, if that's what you're asking, but I am learning a thing or two about myself and writing.
 Specifically:

 I don't know if it's procrastination, but I've got really into my hot drinks.
 I hate to admit it here, but at work I was always (quite openly) behind on my tea round quota because I was just so busy.
 Now, when looking at the unchanging screen gets too much, diligently watching the kettle boil is very appealing.